Mary Craig Sinclair: Career

 According to Craig, at her insistence Upton Sinclair published Sylvia (1913) under his name.
 Craig said that she wrote the novel about a Southern girl based on her own experiences.
 In her 1957 memoir, she described how she and her husband had collaborated on the work:

 Upton and I struggled through several chapters of Sylvia together, disagreeing about something on every page.
 But now and then each of us admitted that the other had improved something.
 I was learning fast now that this novelist was not much of a psychologist.
 He thought of characters in a book merely as vehicles for carrying his ideas.

 Once married, she said they collaborated on a sequel, Sylvia's Marriage (1914), which was also published under Upton Sinclair's name, by John C. Winston Company, Philadelphia.

 The writers disagreed about authorship.
 In his 1962 autobiography, Upton Sinclair wrote: "[Mary] Craig had written some tales of her Southern girlhood; and I had stolen them from her for a novel to be called Sylvia."

-Marriage and family
+Marriage

 Kimbrough married Upton Sinclair on April 12, 1913.
 At the time her friends said she did not share her new husband's "liberal ideas on matrimony."
 He had once said that marriage is "nothing but legalized slavery...for the average married woman."

 Her husband, Upton Sinclair, credited her with helping him to "write and publish three million books and pamphlets, flowing into every country in the world."
 In his autobiography, he portrayed Mary Sinclair as someone "who may not always have believed in what her husband was doing but cheerfully helped him do it."